lighttransport/tinyusdz/README.md

 ## Status

 TinyUSDZ is currently in work-in-progress.
 It does not compile and run.
-I'm rewritting TinyUSDZ to support more USD features including Composition Arcs, Skinning, Animations, Hair strands, etc.
+I'm now rewritting TinyUSDZ core to support more USD features including Composition Arcs, Skinning, Animations, Hair strands, etc. Initial working demo in 2022 Summer expected.

 * [x] USDC data parse
 * [ ] USDA parse